Creating Test Suite

 • Show Test Cases Linked to Releases and Cycles: Displays test cases associated with the release and cycle linked to the current test suite.

 • Show Test Cases Not Linked to Any Test Suite: Highlights test cases that are uncovered in a particular release and cycle.
-Check linkage for each test case is not feasible.
-Thus, this option helps trace the uncovered test cases.
+This option helps trace the uncovered test cases.

-• Hide Test Cases Already Linked to This Test Suite: Lists all test cases that are not already linked to the current test suite, preventing duplicate links.
+• Hide Test Cases Already Linked to This Test Suite: Lists all test cases that are not already linked to the current test suite, preventing duplicate linkages.

 • Select Test Cases: Select the test cases to link to the test suite.

 • Link Specific Versions: If a test case has multiple versions, expand it to view all versions.
-Select the specific version to link with the test suite.
+Select the specific version to link.

 • Linking Across Projects: To link test cases from multiple projects, select one project at a time.
 Search and link test cases for the current project before switching to another project to avoid losing previous selections.